jaso-public/cs764-sorter/README.md

 #### Step 2: Run make generate
 This will compile all the necessary classes to create the input file.
 #### Step 3: Run ./generate
 If you would like to add customizations to this program, such as defining the record size, include all the necessary flags and values.
-Ex: ./generate -s 120
+Ex: ./generate -s 120 will run the program and produce records of size 120 bytes.

 ## Sort
-The sort tools compile and run the external merge sort logic with an input.txt file.
+The sort tools compile and run the external merge sort logic with a given input.txt file.
 This logic can be found in SortMain.cpp.
 Like the generate method, it contains a variety of flags that allow the completion of the sort logic to be customized.
 The flags for this command are explained below.

 ### Flags